magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 title: "MDVA-37592: Sorting by price doesn't work correctly for products with a zero price assigned to shared catalog"
 labels: MQP patches,Magento Quality Patches,MQP,Support Tools,MQP 1.1.0,Magento Commerce,Magneto Commerce Cloud,Adobe Commerce,Adobe Commerce on cloud architecture,
 ---
-The MDVA-37592 Adobe Commerce patch solves the issue
+The MDVA-37592 Adobe Commerce patch solves the issue where sorting by price does not work correctly for products with a zero price assigned to shared catalog.

-where downloadable products are not saved after creating a staging update.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
-The patch ID is MDVA-38799.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3 ***(Magento version 2.4.3)***.
+The patch ID is MDVA-37592.
+Please note that the issue is yet to fix.

 ## Affected products and versions

 **The patch is created for ***Magento version*** :**

-Adobe Commerce on cloud architecture 2.4.1 ***(Magento Commerce Cloud 2.4.1)***
+Adobe Commerce on cloud architecture 2.4.0-p1 ***(Magento Commerce Cloud 2.4.0-p1)***

 **Compatible with ***Magento versions***:**

-Adobe Commerce and Adobe Commerce on cloud architecture 2.3.0-2.4.2-p1 ***(Magento Commerce and Magneto Commerce Cloud 2.3.0-2.4.2-p1)***
+Adobe Commerce and Adobe Commerce on cloud architecture 2.3.6-2.4.2-p1 ***(Magento Commerce and Magneto Commerce Cloud 2.3.6-2.4.2-p1)***

 >![info]
 >